The boundary value problem for Laplacian on differential forms and conformally Einstein infinity: Applications: Branson-Gover operators on Einstein manifolds

 Since they factorize by $\delta^h\d$ and $\d\delta^h$, respectively, we can write

 Hence the definition of $L_{2N}^{(p)}$, see \eqref{eq:BGDefinition}, gives

 and the proof is complete. \end{bew}

+\begin{bem} Although the results in Theorems \ref{MainTheorem} and \ref{BGForExceptionals} are not new we think that we could enlight the appearance of the factorizing structure of the Branson-Gover operators from a purely combinatorical point of view. \end{bem}

 From now on let $n$ be even.
-We proceed with explicit formulas for the critical Branson-Gover operator, gauge companion operator and $Q$-curvature operator: \begin{sat} The critical Branson-Gover operator $L_{n-2p}^{(p)}$ is given by the product formula
+We proceed with explicit formulas for the critical Branson-Gover operator, gauge companion operator and $Q$-curvature operator on Einstein manifolds. \begin{theorem} The critical Branson-Gover operator $L_{n-2p}^{(p)}$ is given by the product formula